It took 2000 years for Athens to have a subway service running through its beautiful grounds, but it was worth the wait!

 Archaeological exhibits inside Athens metro stations - credits: sianstock/Shutterstock.com

-The most significant archaeological excavations were performed in the four most central metro stations in Athens: ‘Syntagma’, ‘Keramikos’, ‘Monastiraki’, and ‘Acropolis’.
-Therefore, these are the stations that possess the most impressive collections of archaeological exhibits and offer an excellent way for people to appreciate Athens’ past without having to go out of their way to so do.
+The most significant archaeological excavations were performed in Athens's four most central metro stations: ‘Syntagma,’ ‘Keramikos,’ ‘Monastiraki,’ and ‘Acropolis.’
+Therefore, these stations possess the most impressive collections of archaeological exhibits and offer an excellent way for people to appreciate Athens’ past without having to go out of their way to do so.

-Keramikos is, unfortunately, one of the most neglected monuments of Athens, despite being one of the most striking ones.
+Unlike Syntagma Metro station, Keramikos is, unfortunately, one of the most neglected monuments of central Athens, despite being one of the most striking ones.
 In antiquity, Kerameikos was named after Keramos -or Ceramus-, the son of Dionysios and Ariadne, who discovered the art of pottery and became the patron of potters.

-Justifying the name of the area, a workshop of ceramic art was also brought into the open for people to admire.
+Justifying the area's name, a ceramic art workshop was also brought into the open for people to admire.

 The placement of the copy of the frieze at such a prominent point was aimed at promoting the Greek demand for the return of the Elgin Marbles from the British Museum to Greece.

-By all means, apart from the four central stations, significant discoveries were also made in other locations as well, such as at the station of ‘Evangelismos’ (blue line), where an ancient cemetery with the cemetery surrounding wall and an ancient road were revealed, among others, and the station of ‘Panepistimio’ (red line), where another ancient cemetery was brought to light.
+By all means, apart from the four central stations, significant discoveries were also made in other stations as well, such as at the Metro station of ‘Evangelismos’ (blue line), where an ancient cemetery with the cemetery surrounding wall and an ancient road were revealed, among others, and the Metro station of ‘Panepistimio’ (red line), where another ancient cemetery was brought to light.

 Additional findings include building ruins dating back to the Roman, Byzantine, and Classical times in ‘Fokionos’ and ‘Thissio’ shafts, workshops and hydraulic systems in the ‘Ermou – Arionos’ shaft, another ancient cemetery in ‘Iachou' shaft, and an important building in the ‘Assomaton’ shaft.

-Almost 30 years after the start of construction of lines 2 and 3 of the Metro, Athens is preparing to acquire another line.
-The much-discussed line 4 will be 13 kilometers long and will include 15 new stations.
-It will be connected to line 3 at Evangelismos station and to line 2 at Panepistimio station.
+Almost 30 years after the start of construction of lines 2 and 3 of the Metro, central Athens is preparing to acquire another Metro line.
+The much-discussed Metro line 4 will be 13 kilometers long and will include 15 new Metro stations.
+It will be connected to Metro line 3 at Evangelismos Metro station and to line 2 at Panepistimio Metro station.